SDGforskning/sdg-strings/SDG14_query_action_WoS.md

       OR "joint research" OR "joint effort$" OR "collaborat*" OR "international cooperation" )
       NEAR/15
+          ("ocean science" OR "ocean research" OR "marine research" OR "marine science" OR
             (
-            (
               ("research" OR "scientific" OR "science")
               NEAR/5
-                  ("knowledge" OR "data"
+                  ("knowledge" OR "capacity"
-                  OR "policy" OR "policies" OR "programme" OR "programmes" OR "research agenda" OR "advisor$"
+                  OR "policy" OR "policies" OR "programme" OR "programmes" OR "research agenda" OR "framework$" OR "initiative$"
-                  OR "framework$" OR "initiative$"
+                  OR "advisor$"
-                  OR "capacity" OR "capabilit*" OR "training"
-                  OR "infrastructure" OR "facilities" OR "vessel$" OR "vehicle$" OR "investment$" OR "funding"
+                  OR "capabilit*" OR "training" OR "compentenc*" OR "expertise" OR "capabilit*" OR "skills" OR "infrastructure" OR "facilities" OR "vessel$" OR "vehicle$" OR "laboratories" OR "laboratory facilities" OR "sampling equipment"
+                  OR "database$" OR "software" OR "data"
-                  OR "network$"
+                  OR "investment$" OR "funding" OR "GERD" OR "expenditure" OR "network$"
                   )
             )
           OR "citizen science"
-          OR "observ* network$" OR "observ* system$"
-          OR "data infrastructure$" OR "data network$" OR "ocean big data" OR "smart ocean" OR "monitoring network$" OR "biomonitoring"
+          OR "observ* network$" OR "observ* system$" OR "observ* facilities" OR "remote sensing equipment" OR "tide gauges" OR "data infrastructure$" OR "data network$" OR "ocean big data" OR "smart ocean" OR "modelling technique$" OR "monitoring network$" OR "biomonitoring"
           OR
             (
-              ("ocean*" OR "marine" OR "biological" OR "ecological" OR "biodiversity") NEAR/3 ("observator*" OR "monitoring")
+              ("ocean*" OR "marine" OR "biological" OR "ecological" OR "biodiversity" OR "environmental") NEAR/3 ("observator*" OR "monitoring")
             )
           OR